Are you looking for a noisy toy for your rabbit to play with?

 We understand how important it is to give your bunny lots of interesting toys to smash about and make noise with to help express themselves.
 Making noise is also a social activity you can share with your bunny, for instance stacking up some plastic cups for your bunny to knock down or a ball with a bell in it you can present to them to toss away.

 In our reviews put the benefits each toy has to your bunnies wellbeing first.
-We let you know what to expect from each toy as well as possible hazards they may cause.
+We let you know what to expect from each toy as well as hazards they may cause.
 We would not review toys that are glued together or constructed from materials we consider harmful.

 Rabbits when they want attention will find ways of making noise in your home.
 This can unfortunately lead to unwanted chewing on the door frames and bottoms of doors that may be closed to them.
 It can also lead to persistent chewing of cage doors and doors to enclosures.
-Many of these toys can act as a distraction to this behaviour by providing a safe and acceptable alternative.
+Many of these toys can act as a distraction to this behavior by providing a safe and acceptable alternative.

 In this guide we match the rabbit proofing problem with the toy so you can make sure you are providing a best alternative and avoid expensive repairs to your home.

-How we tested each rabbit toy
+How we tested each noisy rabbit toy

 We have tested out all of these toys with our bunnies at home and share their reactions and tell you how these toys performed not just on the day but in the long term.
 We have been house rabbit parents for over 20 years and understand how different rabbit behave differently with each toy.